 Many factors acts as barrier to the practice of exclusive breast-feeding among nursing mothers.
-Some of these factors include: mother related factors such as breast-milk production (Nguyen et al., 2021), cracked or sore nipples (Thomas, 2016), breast pain and engorgement, inadequate family support and encouragement for the nursing mothers, lack of knowledge about exclusive breast-feeding, poor attitude to exclusive breast-feeding, perceived stress associated with exclusive breast-feeding, short maternity leave periods (Thomas, 2016), the stress associated with combining exclusive breast-feeding with other maternal responsibilities (Quebu et al., 2023), baby-related factors such as large appetite of babies, baby refusing breast milk, ill health of babies (Quebu et al., 2023) and other factors too numerous to mention.
+Some of these factors include: mother related factors such as breast-milk production (Nguyen et al., 2021), cracked or sore nipples (Thomas, 2016), breast pain and engorgement, inadequate family support and encouragement for the nursing mothers, lack of knowledge about exclusive breast-feeding, poor attitude to exclusive breast-feeding, perceived stress associated with exclusive breastfeeding, short maternity leave periods (Thomas, 2016), the stress associated combining with exclusive breastfeeding with other maternal responsibilities (Quebu et al., 2023), baby-related factors such as large appetite of babies, baby refusing breast milk, ill health of babies (Quebu et al., 2023) and other factors too numerous to mention.
 According to Picolo et al., (2022), insufficient milk production is a significant barrier to breastfeeding and health education to improve mothers' milk production, will go a long way in overcoming this barrier.

 One of the ways by which nursing mothers can overcome the barriers to exclusive breast-feeding, is by having adequate knowledge about exclusive breast-feeding.
-The most commonly reported and the best medium to get the appropriate information about exclusive breast-feeding is the healthcare facilities (Abasiattai et al., 2014; Dukuzumuremyi et al., 2020) especially during health talks in antenatal or post-natal clinics.
-Other sources of information reported by previous studies include: mass media, formal lectures, family and friends, seminars and workshops.
+The most commonly reported and the best medium to get the appropriate information about exclusive breast-feeding is the healthcare facilities (Abasiattai et al..
+2014: Dukuzumuremyi et al., 2020) especially during health talks in antenatal or postnatal clinics.
+Other sources information reported by previous studies include: mass media, formal lectures, family and friends, seminars and workshops.

 A lot of benefits could be derived from having the appropriate knowledge about exclusive breastfeeding.
-These include but not limited to being intimated with what constitutes exclusive breast-feeding, having one's knowledge of the benefits of exclusive breast-feeding enhanced (Bankole et al., 2019), and receiving guidance on how to overcome the barriers a ssociated with exclusive breastfeeding (WHO, 2013), thereby reducing the level of barrier to exclusive breastfeeding among nursing mothers.
-In addition to the aforementioned benefits of having adequate knowledge of exclusive breastfeeding, other benefits include, enhancing the attitude and practice of exclusive breastfeeding among nursing mothers (Bankole et al., 2019; Huang et al., 2019).
+These include but not limited to being intimated with constitutes exclusive breastfeeding, having one's knowledge of the benefits of exclusive breast-feeding enhanced (Bankole et al., 2019), and receiving guidance on how to overcome the barriers associated with exclusive breastfeeding (WHO, 2013), thereby reducing the level of barrier to exclusive breastfeeding among nursing mothers.
+In addition to the aforementioned benefits of having adequate knowledge exclusive breastfeeding, benefits include, enhancing the attitude and practice of exclusive breastfeeding among nursing mothers (Bankole et al., 2019; Huang et al., 2019).